Alimir/wp-ulike/readme.md

 ```

 ## How To Sort Most Liked Posts?  ##
-* Use this query on your theme:
+Make use of the following query on a loop:
 ```php
 $the_query = new WP_Query(array(
 	'post_status' => 'published',